joel021/thyroid/thyroid_predict/README.md

 *Linux*

 1. Just download the project, keep this folder and run "main.py" file.
-You should install the dependences before:
+You should install the dependencies before:
-    * Python 3.7 or 3.9 (recommeded)
+    * Python 3.7 or 3.9 (recommended)
     * <a href="https://pillow.readthedocs.io/en/stable/installation.html">Pillow</a>
     * <a href="https://flask.palletsprojects.com/en/2.0.x/installation/">Flask</a>
     * <a href="https://openslide.org/download/">OpenSlide</a> on Linux Distribution Packages section